chbrown/chbrown.github.io/supervisor.md

 ## Process monitors

 * [**Supervisor**](http://supervisord.org/)
-    - Lightweight - 3MB of RSS on a machine
+    - Lightweight - 3MB of RSS on a machine running about 10 programs under supervisor's supervision.
+    - Simple config format; constrained, but sufficient.
-    - Nice
+    - Sane backoff
+    - Annoyingly writes all `stdout` and `stderr` captures as root, chmod'ed to 600

 * [Daemontools](http://cr.yp.to/daemontools.html)
     - Becomes too embedded into your system